Swirln/Novetus/README.md

 # Novetus
+## Website
-This is the Novetus website.
-Made in Laravel by Carrot.
-Have fun!
+This branch contains the Novetus website.
+The website is powered by Laravel.

+Website made by Carrot.